vujadinovic/AB_testing_and_causal_inference_toolkit/README.md

 $$z = \frac{\hat{p}_B - \hat{p}_A}{SE_{\text{pool}}}$$

 A positive $z$ means group B outperformed group A; a negative $z$ means the reverse.
 Values with $|z| > 1.96$ correspond to a two-sided p-value below $0.05$.

+## Sample ratio mismatch diagnostics
+Microsoft (and LinkedIn) say that around 6% (10%) of A/B tests have SRM.